Laboratory analysis of cosmetic PFAS

 A family of synthetic chemical compounds

-PFAS are a large family of chemicals, estimated to number between 4,000 and 14,000 compounds, according to scientific sources.
-Their main characteristic lies in their unique chemical structure, comprising carbon-fluorine bonds.
+PFAS encompass a large family of chemical substances, estimated at between 4,000 and 14,000 compounds, according to various scientific sources.
+Their main characteristic lies in their unique chemical structure, which includes carbon-fluorine bonds.
 These bonds are among the strongest in organic chemistry, giving PFAS exceptional resistance to degradation.
-They are entirely synthetic compounds that do not occur naturally.
+They are entirely synthetic compounds and do not occur naturally.

 Remarkable physicochemical properties

-PFAS have physicochemical properties that explain their industrial success:
+PFAS possess physicochemical properties that explain their industrial success:

-- Hydrophobicity and lipophobicity : They repel both water and grease, making them ideal for non-stick and waterproofing applications.
+• Hydrophobic and lipophobic : They repel both water and grease, making them ideal for non-stick and waterproofing applications.

-- Thermal and chemical stability : They are resistant to high temperatures and many aggressive chemicals.
+• Thermal and chemical stability : They withstand high temperatures and many aggressive chemicals.

-These properties make them ingredients of choice for various sectors, ranging from electronics to cosmetics .
+These properties make them choice ingredients for a variety of sectors, ranging from electronics to cosmetics .

 A worrying persistence in the environment

-PFAS are nicknamed "forever pollutants" due to their inability to break down in the environment.
-Their chemical stability allows them to accumulate in soil, water, and living organisms.
-This persistence is a central environmental concern, as it leads to long-term contamination of ecosystems.
+PFAS are nicknamed "forever pollutants" because of their inability to break down in the environment.
+Their chemical stability allows them to accumulate in soils, water, and living organisms.
+This persistence is a major environmental concern, as it leads to long-term contamination of ecosystems.

 Origin and industrial development

 Created in the 1950s, PFAS were initially used for their non-stick properties in products like Teflon.
-Their use quickly spread to other areas, including textiles, food packaging, fire extinguisher foams, and, of course, cosmetics.
+Their use quickly expanded to other areas, including textiles, food packaging, fire extinguisher foams, and of course, cosmetics.

 Applications in cosmetics